Alpha colors with Alphredo for translucent UI swatches

-What is an alpha color generator in UI work?
+What are alpha colors in UI work?

-What Alphredo helps you do
+What Alphredo helps you do with alpha colors

 1. Choose the background: Start with the surface you ship most often, then add white or black variants if the same token appears on both.

-2. Seed your opaque swatches: Add the base colors you already approved so opaque to alpha work stays tied to a real brand system.
+2. Seed your opaque swatches: Add the base colors you already approved so opaque-to-alpha work stays tied to a real brand system.

-4. Preview side by side: Compare opaque and translucent chips until the read matches.
-That is the sign-off moment for a token pair.
+4. Preview side by side: Compare opaque and translucent chips until the read matches—that is the sign-off moment for a token pair.

 5. Copy or export: Use HSLA, HEX, or JSON depending on whether your handoff is CSS, a script, or documentation.